Digging for Buried Ad Treasure

 So how do we continue to reap the benefits only available by communicating to the customer through audio?

 First, there are some video ads that are more likely than others to be played with the audio.
-When people consume YouTube ads (as opposed to social media ads), they are more likely to have their audio activated because they are expecting to watch a video after you ad ends.
+When people consume YouTube ads (as opposed to social media ads), they are more likely to have their audio turned on because they are expecting to watch a video after your ad ends.
 YouTube ads have other challenges, like short time windows and the ability for the customer to skip ads, but they may be the best bet right now for engaging customers with audio.

 Up to this point, digital ads have largely been managed in a silo apart from traditional advertising.
-Very little attention has been paid to integrating digital with traditional marketing, so that digital ads might drive action based on a preexisting awareness.
+Very little attention has been paid to integrating digital with traditional marketing so that digital ads might drive action based on preexisting awareness.
 This brings me to my next point: